GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 ## Conclusion

-With the new `aspect-ratio` CSS property, launching across all modern browsers, maintaining proper aspect ratios in your media and layout containers gets a little bit more straightforward.
+With the new `aspect-ratio` CSS property, launching across multiple modern browsers, maintaining proper aspect ratios in your media and layout containers gets a little bit more straightforward.